luise/quilt-demo/README.md

 If you would like to run this demo, you'll need to clone the repository and make a few changes to the code (we're working on streamlining this configuration process!).

+### Installing and Configuring Quilt

+If you've never used Quilt before, you'll need to install and configure Quilt.
 First, you'll need to install Node.js, which Quilt relies on to run JavaScript blueprints.
 The process for installing Node.js is well documented on the
 [Node.js website](https://nodejs.org/en/download/).
 One easy way to install